To have a workplace where all staff can thrive, first, we need to take a look at our own biases.

 It’s important to have a real mix of all staff in each workshop - it’s important not to separate people based on their position in the organization.
 Mixing up hierarchy is key.

 Yes.
-I have traveled across the States and have held workshops in Ohio, California, South Carolina, to name a few.
+I have traveled across the United States.
 I’ve also held plenty on Zoom.

 Sometimes, when organizations register large groups and need to repeat workshops (because there are more than 50 people), we are asked to register participants in different sessions.
 There is an extra fee for this, but it’s no problem to do.